crazypilla/Markov-Clustering/README.md

 Python with numpy package installed .Run on any IDE.
 We used Pycharm.
 Markov_clustering was used to generate the .clu files.
-Markov_With _Modularity was used to calculate modularity for the Question 2.1 We used Pajek tool and hence the data from the Pajek.zip folder on Piazza.
+Markov_With _Modularity was used to calculate modularity .
-However, just to be sure, we have included the clu files for the old att, physics and yeast files, as well.
+We used Pajek tool to visualize the results.

 # Markov-Clustering
  MCL  Algorithm